-- 9.3 It shall be the function of the arbiter to hold a hearing at which the parties may submit their cases concerning the grievance.
-The arbiter shall render his/her decision based on the interpretation and application of the provisions of this Agreement within fifteen (15) business days after such hearing.
+9.3 It shall be the function of the arbiter to hold a hearing at which the parties may submit their cases concerning the grievance.
+The arbiter shall render his/her decision based on the interpretation and application of the provisions of this Agreement within thirty (30) calendar days after such hearing.
 The decision shall be final and binding upon the parties to the grievance, provided the decision does not involve action by the Employer which is beyond the arbitrator's jurisdiction.
 Each party hereto will pay the expenses of their own representatives, including attorneys' fees and the expenses of the arbiter will be borne equally by the parties hereto.
 In the event one of the parties involved is unavailable, the time period specified shall be extended accordingly.
-Neither the arbiter nor any other person or persons involved in the grievance procedure shall have the power to negotiate new agreements or to change any of the present provisions of this Agreement. - 9.4 It is specifically understood that any matters not included in this Agreement, including statutory provisions, shall not be considered grievances and subject to the grievance procedure as set forth above. - 9.5 Processing a grievance through the Grievance Procedures shall constitute an election of remedies and a waiver of the rights of the Union and Employee to contest the subject matter in another forum.
-Likewise, processing an issue through the courts shall constitute a waiver of the right of the Employee and the Union to process the subject matter of the grievance in any other forum.
+Neither the arbiter nor any other person or persons involved in the grievance procedure shall have the power to negotiate new agreements or to change any of the present provisions of this Agreement.
+The arbiter's powers are limited to interpretation of the terms of this Agreement and a decision concerning appropriate application thereof.

+- 9.4 It is specifically understood that any matters not included in this Agreement, including statutory provisions, shall not be considered grievances and subject to the grievance procedure as set forth above. - 9.5 Processing a grievance through the Grievance Procedures shall constitute an election of remedies and a waiver of the rights of the Union and Employee to contest the subject matter in another forum.
+Likewise, processing an issue through the courts shall constitute a waiver of the right of the Employee and the Union to process the subject matter of the grievance in any other forum. - 9.6 The time limits set forth in this Article may be extended by mutual agreement of the Employer and the Union.
+The parties may also, via mutual agreement, bypass any of the steps in the grievance procedure where the parties deem it appropriate to do so.
+The parties will document their mutual agreement, for either extensions of the time limits or to bypass any steps in the Grievance procedure, in writing.